 “Quiet people have the loudest minds.”

 Here is what I like best about hot yoga: it is equal parts brutal and elegant.
 It demands that I shut out the rest of the world and exist only in the present.
 I excel at dwelling on past mistakes and embarrassing moments.
-I have folders in my google drive for at least five different comics projects that I won’t be ready to write for at least a few years.
+I have folders in my Google Drive for at least five different comic projects that I won’t be ready to write for at least a few years.
 I’ve never been good at living in the moment.
 Anyone who’s ever seen my color-coded planner can attest to that.
 But as I balance on one leg for standing bow, sweat covering every square centimeter of my body and dripping down onto the mat beneath me, I don’t have room for other thoughts.
 The only thing I can think about is exactly what I am doing.

 At some point, yoga ceased being something that I dragged myself out of bed for, and became something that I actually look forward to.
 This came into sharp focus when I was running the Kickstarter for Dream Crasher last year.
 I was so stressed out and overwhelmed that I decided to stop going to class.
 In retrospect, that was a huge mistake.
 Shutting my brain off to all of its trifles and scattered to-do lists has a lasting effect beyond the hour of class.
 I don’t buy into the Bikram claim that hot yoga helps you sweat out toxins, but I do believe I can sweat out a whole lot of anxiety and stress.
-As my body slowly cools off and thoughts of the outside world drifts back in, everything seems smaller.
+As my body slowly cools off and thoughts of the outside world drift back in, everything seems smaller.
 The more anxious I feel during the week, the more important the practice becomes.

 The practice itself is equal parts graceful and ruthless.
 This dichotomy has come up numerous times throughout my life.
 It’s what attracted me to rowing in high school; that balance of strength, drive, and technique.
 It’s what I love about listening to metal; the raw irregular rhythms and riffs scraping up against the barest hints of melody.
 It’s a balance of mind and heart that benefits both my physical and mental health.
 It’s a reflection of the human condition.
 Life is beautiful and cruel, and we’re all just finding our own way through it.

 In closing, here is a picture I took of myself in the immediate aftermath of one of my practices.
 I took a few, most of them were way more flattering, but this one was the first and the most raw.
 I wanted to capture the quiet intensity of the immediate aftermath.
-Besides, it's not the sort of practice one can take selfies during, so this what I've got.
+Besides, it’s not the sort of practice one can take selfies during, so this is what I’ve got.

-I've only missed a handful of weeks since the beginning of the year; almost all of them due to traveling.
-The studio has a 20 classes in 30 days challenge that I am contemplating for January.
-I'll be looking to fill the void left behind by not being able to bike during my winter hibernation, and I'm curious to see what the challenge might bring out.
+I’ve only missed a handful of weeks since the beginning of the year; almost all of them due to traveling.
+The studio has 20 classes in 30 days challenge that I am contemplating for January.
+I’ll be looking to fill the void left behind by not being able to bike during my winter hibernation, and I’m curious to see what the challenge might bring out.
 Regardless of what I decide; I know that yoga will remain a constant.